Bringing a whole new dimension to lactose

 3D Printing in Pharma

-From enabling personalised medicine to accelerating the drug development pathway, 3D printing offers huge potential in pharmaceutical manufacturing.
+Tablet production is facing many challenges.
+Korinde van den Heuvel, product developer at DFE Pharma, explains in this article* the huge potential that 3D printing offers in pharmaceutical manufacturing, from enabling personalised medicine to accelerating the drug development pathway.
 But in order to embrace this new world of opportunities, we need a deeper understanding of the materials, processes and techniques involved.

 We believe that by pooling our resources and knowledge, industry, innovators and academia can build the common evidence base we need to produce the medicines of the future.